 Broomfield Raptor Management Plan

 Broomfield is fortunate to have a variety of active raptor populations thriving in a suburban setting.
 However, these majestic birds, which include species like Bald Eagles, Great Horned Owls and Red-tailed Hawks, are sensitive to human disturbances.
-The City and County of Broomfield is taking a proactive approach to protect and enhance raptor habitat and breeding success within the region.
-Open Space and Trails Staff, along with a team of ecological consultants from Smith Environmental and Engineering, are actively developing a Raptor Management Plan.
-This plan will seek to protect raptors, identify and enhance raptor habitat in Broomfield, and recommend best practices to promote raptor breeding and nesting success.
+Open Space and Trails Staff, along with a team of ecological consultants from Smith Environmental and Engineering, developed a Raptor Management Plan.
+This plan seeks to protect raptors, identify and enhance raptor habitat in Broomfield, and recommend best practices to promote raptor breeding and nesting success.

 Raptor Management Plan Outline: